Mederim/Mederim/README.md

           <a href="https://tenor.com/view/meme-anime-jojos-jojo-bizarre-gif-18202893"><img height="300px" src="https://tenor.com/view/meme-anime-jojos-jojo-bizarre-gif-18202893.gif"></a>
 </h1>

-Hello my name and Mederim Oliveira, I am an automation engineering student at UFMT.
+Hello my name is Mederim Oliveira, I am an automation engineering student at UFMT.
 I'm curious love to learn and create projects.

 Welcome to this git with my projects and a pinch of love for Linux and Open Source. ;]